gregorybchris/myxa/README.md

 For large dependencies, most of the time a breaking change only affects a small proportion of users.
 If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade across major version boundaries.

-### Unsupported features

-- Integration with Python code
-- Integration with PyPI
-- Support for optional params
-- Support for List, Dict, Tuple
-- Support for dev dependencies/groups/extras
-- Support for upper bounds on dependencies
-- Support for forcing a breaking change for a member without a breaking type signature
-- Support for specifying preferred indexes in the package metadata

 ## Installation

 Install using [uv](https://docs.astral.sh/uv)